Motivation Design Principles

 There are many different theories of student motivation, but they share some common themes.
 M-PLANS summarizes these common themes in five motivation design principles (MDPs) that can help teachers incorporate motivation supports more intentionally in their planning and instruction.
 The five motivation design principles are:

-Belonging Support feelings of relatedness and belonging among students and with teachers
+Support feelings of relatedness and belonging within the classroom community